goranmoomin/synchronization-team-11/README.md

 `aarch64-linux-gnu-gcc` with the `-static` option, as we have implemented the syscalls as 64-bit only.

+When testing, the command `echo 5 > /proc/sys/kernel/printk` can be used to suppress superfluous logs.

 ## Implementation overview

 The following files were modified: